 In Spring 2011, a collaborative recovery effort was renewed with the Oregon Zoo, Washington State University, Northwest Trek Wildlife Park, USFWS and other state wildlife agencies.
 The recovery plan includes 1) translocating wild pygmy rabbits to Washington from other states to increase genetic diversity and numbers, 2) breeding pygmy rabbits in semi-wild conditions on the release site, and 3) releasing juvenile offspring of mixed lineage, and adult wild-caught pygmy rabbits from neighboring states.

-Over the past two years, a team of biologists have translocated 110 pygmy rabbits from Nevada, Utah, Oregon and Wyoming to be included in recovery efforts.
-WDFW has developed techniques for breeding wild and captive bred pygmy rabbits in protected enclosures on the wildlife area to increase numbers of individuals for release.
-Due to very successful breeding in the enclosures, more than 170 pygmy rabbit offspring have been reintroduced to Sagebrush Flat Wildlife Area in Douglas County.
-Surveys this past December and January in the snow covering the release site showed a greater survival rate for released pygmy rabbits than wildlife biologists expected and a good start to recovering the species in Washington.
-Breeding and releases are already underway for the 2013 season.
-All released pygmy rabbits will continue to be closely monitored to collect data on breeding, habitat use, mortalities and other factors to modify reintroduction techniques and adaptively manage the newly-formed population.
+Over the past two and a half years, a team of biologists have translocated 110 pygmy rabbits from Nevada, Utah, Oregon and Wyoming to be included in recovery efforts.
+WDFW has developed techniques for breeding wild and captive bred pygmy rabbits in protected enclosures on wildlife areas to increase numbers of individuals for release.
+Due to very successful breeding in the enclosures, 384 pygmy rabbit offspring have been reintroduced to Sagebrush Flat Wildlife Area in Douglas County (42 in 2011, 104 in 2012 and 238 in 2013).
+Surveys in December 2012 and January 2013 in the snow covering the release site showed a greater survival rate for released pygmy rabbits than wildlife biologists expected and a good start to recovering the species in Washington.
+Released pygmy rabbits are closely monitored to collect data on breeding, habitat use, mortalities and other factors to modify reintroduction techniques and adaptively manage the newly-formed population.

 Common Mountain cottontail rabbits are sometimes misidentified as pygmy rabbits but there are several ways to tell the difference between the two species.